jaredevans/openai-cli-convo/README.md

 python oai.py --stream
 ```

+# Conversations

 You can then type your prompts and press Enter.
 To exit, type `/quit` or use `Ctrl-C`.

+You will be in a conversation with looping prompting with memorized history of previous prompts and responses.

+`/reset` to clear out the history and start a new conversation.

 ### Special Commands